Vortex breakdown in a hydro turbine draft tube swirling jet: Introduction

 The aim of this work is to apply the bifurcation analysis tools and to gain insights from fundamental studies of vortex breakdown to an industrial flow in the draft tube of a Francis hydro turbine.
 In this study, we use available experimental studies of a reduced-scale model of a real Francis hydro turbine \cite{ciocan2007experimental,susan2006analysis,amini2023upper}, in which a helical vortex rope was identified.
 In those experiments, the vortex was visualised by cavitation, which expends radially outward with the draft tube's conical shape and rotates in the turbine's direction at about 30\% of the runner rotation speed.
 Recent global stability analyses based on the turbulent mean flow have found this helical vortex rope corresponds to an instability mode \citep{pasche2017part,muller2021prediction} in reasonable agreement with experimental data.
 Additionally, \citep{head_paper_1} investigated local stability properties using the same inlet velocity profile as in the present study.
 The analysis is essentially 1D, relying on a parallel flow assumption, but they incorporated the measured turbulent viscosity into the stability model.
 It was found that the flow rate near the best efficiency point is the least unstable, although the $m=0$ and $m=1$ modes still exhibit positive growth rates.
 For lower flow rate, the $m=0, 1$, and $2$ modes are unstable, and higher azimuthal wavenumbers are more strongly damped as the eddy viscosity increases.
+It has to be noted however, that the 1D analysis relying on the parallel flow assumption can yield the result which are not corresponding to the 2D results are demonstrated by \cite{wangPof1996a} for a vortex breakdown in a solid body rotation or \citep{QiaoPof2025} for the Lamb-Oseen vortex.
+Additionally, in the present configuration neither the flow itself nor the geometry are strictly invariant in the axial direction.
+Therefore, the comparison between classical modal 1D and 2D analysis has to be taken with even more caution.